The importance of waiting well.

 What does that look like?

-The second encouragement that Paul gives us is to be immoveable.
+The second encouragement that Paul gives us for waiting well is to be immoveable.

-The last encouragement Paul gives us is to always abound in the work of the Lord.
+Then Paul encourages us to always abound in the work of the Lord.

 A verse that comes to mind is Hebrews 10:23-24.
 It says: